gdalba/MnemoViewer/README.md

 An interactive web application for visualizing genomics data including genome sequences, gene annotations, orthogroups, and functional annotations.
 Built as a static web app that can be hosted on GitHub Pages.

+## Important

+`folder_to_json.py` must be placed inside the `excel_output` folder and ran, it will then automatically load all excel files from that folder upon clicking analysis to be loaded in main page.

 ## Features

 ### 🧬 Genome Browser